chris-dworschak/acled.api/README.md

-This small package provides functionality to access and manage the application programming interface (API) of the [Armed Conflict Location & Event Data Project (ACLED)](https://acleddata.com/).
+This small package provides functionality to access and manage the application programming interface (API) of the [Armed Conflict Location & Event Data Project (ACLED)](https://acleddata.com/), while requiring a minimal number of dependencies.
 The function `acled.api()` makes it easy to retrieve a user-defined sample (or all of the available data) of ACLED, enabling a seamless integration of regular data updates into the research work flow.

 When using this package, you acknowledge that you have read ACLED’s terms and conditions of use, and that you agree with their attribution